 Nothing can beat the bird’s eye view of the Wonder Full light show when enjoying it at the Sands SkyPark.

-Sands SkyPark Observation Deck is open from Monday to Thursday at 09:30 to 22:00 and up to 23:00 on Fridays, Saturdays, and Sundays.
+- Sands SkyPark Observation Deck is open from Monday to Thursday from 09:30 to 22:00 and up to 23:00 on Fridays, Saturdays, and Sundays.

 Gardens by the Bay is a modern green space that occupies 101 hectares in central Singapore.